IvanRublev/Domo/README.md

 ## Roadmap

-* [x] Check if the field values passed as argument to the `new/1`, and `put/3` matches the field types defined in `typedstruct/1`.
+* [x] Check if the field values passed as an argument to the `new/1`, and `put/3` matches the field types defined in `typedstruct/1`.

-* [x] Add keyword list as a possible argument for `new!/1`.
+* [x] Support the keyword list as a possible argument for `new!/1`.

+* [x] Add module option to put a warning in the console instead of raising of the `ArgumentError` exception on value type mismatch.

+* [x] Make global environment configuration options to turn errors into warnings that are equivalent to module ones.

 * [ ] Add documentation to the generated `new(!)/1`, `put(!)/3`, and `merge(!)/2`
       functions in struct.

 * [ ] Make the `typedstruct/1` to raise an error on default value that mismatches the field's type at the end of compilation (At the moment it's checked during the construction of the struct with default values).

-* [ ] Add module option to put warning in the counsole instead of raising of the ArgumentError on value type mismatch.

-* [ ] Make global environment configuration options to turn errors into warnings that are equivalent to module ones.

 ## License